clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

     make -s -j$(nproc)
     sudo make install

-The ZFS distribution provides a script to build a suitable dkms.conf file.
+DKMS Configuration -- The ZFS distribution provides a script to build a suitable dkms.conf file.
 We'll build dkms.conf and install it into the DKMS tree.

 ..code-block:: bash